hagrin/security/research-papers/cryptocurrency/mstr.md

 ## mNAV & "Should There Be A Premium?"

-In Progress - Geographic regulatory arbitrage, tax differences vs buying spot BTC
+In Progress - Geographic regulatory arbitrage, tax differences vs buying spot BTC<br />
-Ex: Metaplanet - Marginal tax on crypto gains is treated like misc income in Japan so can be taxed up to 55%, but listed securities are 20%
+Ex: Metaplanet - Marginal tax on crypto gains is treated like misc income in Japan so can be taxed up to 55%, but listed securities are 20%<br />
-Ex: MSTR in the UK - ban on Bitcoin ETPs drives investment into MSTR
+Ex: MSTR in the UK - ban on Bitcoin ETPs drives investment into MSTR<br />

 ## Ownership Dilution